What is a Dividend?

 Dividend investing is one of the most popular strategies for traditional, buy-and-hold investors.
 Typically dividend investing involves selecting companies which feature an attractive and sustainable dividend yield.

-I myself am a long term dividend investor.
-My purpose of investing?
+I see myself as a sort of hybrid dividend and growth investor.
+My current purpose for investing?
 To have a sustainable source of passive income which would eventually cover all my needs and wants.
-As of today (October 2016), my dividend income per annum is RM9K.
-My short term goal is to achieve dividends of RM12K per annum, an average of RM1,000 per month.
+As of 2019, my dividend income per annum is RM16K.
 A summary of my dividends can be found at My Freedom Fund.
-Overall, dividend-focused portfolios can provide a significant source of income for all investors.

-For those of you who are still not convinced in the magic and power of compounding, I leave you in the good hands of Albert Einstein’s wisdom: “Compound interest is the eighth wonder of the world.
+For those of you who are not convinced with the power of compounding, I leave you in the good hands of Albert Einstein’s wisdom: “Compound interest is the eighth wonder of the world.
 He who understands it, earns it … he who doesn’t … pays it.”

 Thank you for reading.

 For the next article of the Investing Series, check out article 007 – Investing is Simple – Get Started!